Synopsys CEO: AI-designed chips will generate 1,000X performance in 10 years

 Customizing chips for verticals

 The chip shortage is holding back the industry from generating bigger sales.
-But the one benefit is that everyone, including the car industry, now understands that chips are important.
-When President Joe Biden holds up a chip and says, “This is infrastructure,” then that’s a big advance for the understanding of the industry.
+But the one benefit is that everyone, including those in the car industry, now understands that chips are important.
+When President Joe Biden holds up a chip and says, “This is infrastructure,” that’s a big advance for general understanding of the industry.

-“The takeaway is there is a whole new era in front of us,” De Geus said.
+“The takeaway is there is a whole new era in front of us,” de Geus said.
 “We have cracked the code on what direction to make this happen.
-And actually we are now delivering results that a year ago I couldn’t have believed that we would have this.”
+And actually we are now delivering results that a year ago I couldn’t have believed … we would have.”

 Synopsys has a lot of tapeouts, or finished chip designs, that prove the point.

 “Moore’s Law has flattened,” he said.
-“I think what is happening now is there is suddenly a booster pack that’s coming and that booster pack is multichip and stacking.
+“I think what is happening now is there is suddenly a booster pack that’s coming, and that booster pack is multichip and stacking.
 It opens the door for much larger numbers of transistors again.
-And, and so you add that to the picture, and then you add one more thing, which is every vertical will drive down some additional requirements.”
+And so you add that to the picture, and then you add one more thing, which is every vertical will drive down some additional requirements.”

 Automotive chips will have to have their own security, for instance, as well as silicon lifecycle management.
 So a chip that is in a car for a few years can report to the car that it may be failing and the car knows to tell the driver to get it replaced.
-This means that each segment of an industry, from cars to computers, will demand new kinds of special-purpose chips.
+This means each segment of an industry, from cars to computers, will demand new kinds of special-purpose chips.

-“This is of course why we see a wave of AI companies saying here’s my architecture for these applications,” De Geus said.
+“This is, of course, why we see a wave of AI companies saying ‘Here’s my architecture for these applications,'” de Geus said.
 “But the reality is that the more you narrow the domain of applicability, the more you can accelerate execution against it.
 And if the economic value is so high, what’s going to happen is that more and more narrow slices are going to push the chip world to provide more chips.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: